 The “Israeli Voices” film series is sponsored by the Jewish Studies program at Ithaca College with support from alumnus Steven Weiss ’91.
 For more information, contact Rebecca Lesses, associate professor and coordinator of the Jewish studies program, at (607) 274-3556 or email@example.com.

-Originally published in Media Relations: Ithaca College Film Series to Screen Documentary on Missing Israeli Soldier.
+Originally published in IC News: Ithaca College Film Series to Screen Documentary on Missing Israeli Soldier.